kernelorg-mirror/linux_kernel_git_snitzer_linux/Documentation/admin-guide/device-mapper/thin-provisioning.rst

     discard_passdown|no_discard_passdown
 	Whether or not discards are actually being passed down to the underlying device.
 When this is enabled when loading the table, it can get disabled if the underlying device doesn't support it.

+    provision_passdown|no_provision_passdown
+	Whether or not provisions are actually being passed down to the underlying device.
+When this is enabled when loading the table, it can get disabled if the underlying device doesn't support it.